stellar/stellar-protocol/drafts/draft-0003.md

 #### Revised Response

-A Revised response will have a `200` http status code and `revised` as the `status` value.
+A Revised response will have a `200` HTTP status code and `revised` as the `status` value.
 It means that the transaction was revised to be made compliant.
 The user should examine and resign the transaction.

 Parameters: